yugabyte/pgjdbc/README.md

      ./gradlew publishToMavenLocal -x test -x checkstyleMain
     ```

 3. Finally, use it by adding the lines below to your project.
+(Use the latest version available)

     ```xml
     <dependency>
         <groupId>com.yugabyte</groupId>
         <artifactId>jdbc-yugabytedb</artifactId>
-        <version>42.3.0</version>
+        <version>42.3.5-yb-6</version>
     </dependency>
     ```
 > **Note:** You need to have installed 2.7.2.0-b0 or above version of YugabyteDB on your system for load balancing to work.